Rolland H. Spaulding: Career

 Rolland Spaulding became a prominent businessman, working with his father and brothers in the family industry.
 Their family-owned company manufactured fiberboard, later adding a type of resin laminate named Spauldite® (to compete with Bakelite) and fiberglass tubing to their product lines.

 Spaulding became active in Republican Party state politics.
 He was elected Governor in 1914, but declined to run for a second term.
+Spaulding sought the Republican nomination for the U.S. Senate in 1918, but narrowly lost the primary to his successor as Governor, Henry W. Keyes.

 Like his brothers and sister Marion, Rolland became a philanthropist.
 He died the day before his 69th birthday, in Rochester, New Hampshire.